Skip to main content

 Fiction, Autobiography and Memoir Intertwined: The Writings of Frank McCourt and Lojze Kovačič.
 In: Fiction and Autobiography: Modes and Models of Interaction.
 Ed.
 Sabine Coelsch-Foisner and Wolfgang Görtschacher.
 Frankfurt: Peter Lang, 2006.
 155–66.

-Unknown 17th and 18th century manuscripts of Slovenian literature: information-technology aided register, scholarly editions and analyses (aplikativni_raziskovalni • 01. february 2008 - 30. january 2011)
+Unknown 17th and 18th century manuscripts of Slovenian literature: information-technology aided register, scholarly editions and analyses (applied research project • February 1, 2008 - January 30, 2011)

 Dr. Alenka Koron, born 1956 in Ljubljana, studied Comparative Literature at the Faculty of Arts, University of Ljubljana.
 She graduated in 1980 and received her PhD in 2010.
 She has worked as a librarian, Teaching Assistant to Head of the Department of Comparative Literature at the Faculty of Arts, University of Ljubljana, a high school teacher of Slovenian language and literature, and has been a freelance researcher for a few years.
 From 2000 to 2022 she was a Research Assistant and librarian at the Institute of Slovenian Literature and Literary Studies, ZRC SAZU (Ljubljana).
 Since 1982 she has been publishing regularly in scholarly journals and other publications and has co-edited a monograph on autobiographical discourse.
 She has also organised a conference on Slovenian autobiography and has contributed to many international conferences in Slovenia and abroad.